• Skip to primary navigation

 I used the following ingredients for these amazing treats: Ghirardelli White Melting Wafers, semi-sweet chocolate chips, toasted pecan pieces, and Heath Bits Brickle Toffee Bits.

 First, I set a large bowl over a pan of simmering water.
-I made sure that the bottom of the bowl didn’t touch the water.
+I ensured the bottom of the bowl didn't touch the water.
 Next, I added the melting wafers to the bowl, stirring occasionally.
 After 5 minutes, the melting wafers were almost melted.

 Melted white melting wafers for Chocolate Pecan Toffee Clusters